Tackle Modern Slavery in Supply Chains

 Become a leader in anti-slavery

-Migrant workers are also at risk of modern slavery in the manufacturing sector.
-Since they aren’t familiar with the local language, they may not understand their rights.
+Migrant workers are also at risk of modern slavery in manufacturing since they aren’t familiar with the local language, and they may not understand their rights.

-Supply chains are complex and difficult to manage – it can even be hard to track where products have come from, and who made them.
-The welfare of the workforce can easily slip under the radar unless businesses are active in tackling modern slavery.
+Supply chains are complex and difficult to manage, it can even be hard to track where products have come from, and who made them.
+The welfare of the workforce can easily slip under the radar unless businesses are active in tackling modern slavery in supply chains.

-Find out how you score in your anti-slavery strategies against industry standards through our confidential self-assessment.
+Find out how you score in your anti-slavery strategies against industry standards through our confidential modern slavery supply chain risk assessment.

 Storage image

-Contractors in the manufacturing sector are often low-skilled, low-paid and the most vulnerable to exploitation.
-These individuals’ rights, such as sick leave, may not be mandated by law.
+Contractors in the manufacturing sector are often low-skilled, low-paid and the most vulnerable to supply chain exploitation.
 With no option to work from home, many employees work involuntarily or fall into debt bondage.

 Testimonials